alshedivat/al-folio/_posts/2022-12-26-Crosscountry-skiing-001.md

 Check the video below, in the first 3 minutes it shows:
 - **Practice transferring your weight** (00:30)
 - **Kick and glide**.
-When we put all weight in one ski, the ski depresses, so that we can use the kick zone to generate a gliding forward (01:05 - 03:15)
+When we put all weight in one ski, the ski depresses, so that we can use the kick zone to generate a gliding forward (01:05 - 03:15).
+[This is how the skis are designed to work](https://tahoetrailguide.com/cross-country-skiing-explained-part-1-introduction-to-classic-cross-country-skis/)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SuKn-acPvVk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I also recommend video below, which contains the following points:
-- The ready stance (04:30)
+- The ready stance (04:30).
+You can also jump with skis to feel the normal ready stance.
-- The camber of the skis(05:40)
+- The camber of the skis (05:40).
+This help you understand the what happens to skis when you kick and glide.
 - How to fall and stand up (06:05)
 - Practice standing on one ski (transferring your weight) (07:20)
 - Step turn (transferring your weight) (08:00)